In response to Seth Godin’s “Free Samples” post, May 11, 2012:

 Though I agree things may be different in the digital world, I would also say the contrast is not so stark.
 People are people, no matter where we draw the lines on a map, and no matter whether that map is of the real or digital world.
 In fact, free samples probably work just as well in the flesh; they simply exhibit different properties.

 Yes, your reach is broader online.
 You can reach anyone with a computer and an Internet connection (so long as they can find you.)
-This means greater volume, greater exposure, and—hopefully—greater opportunity for sales.
+This means greater volume, greater exposure, and—hopefully—a greater opportunity for sales.
 It also means greater exposure to vultures and trolls.
 In the digital world, your free samples can be snapped up by people who never read them, or worse, repackage them as their own.
-C’est la vi.
+C’est la vie.

 In the real world, free samples also entice—same as their online counterparts.
 Accepting a free sample in the real world carries less anonymity, however.
 In a crowded farmer’s market, you can’t use a fictitious name or a junk email address to grab that succulent sample; you or your minions (maybe you send in your child, eh?) must get close enough to the purveyor to risk being greeted.
 As a shop owner, immediately your connection is stronger and your ability to engage the potential customer (face-to-face) is dramatically increased.